Case for Support

-Nazareth Home, a foster home set in a quiet residential neighborhood, is truly a home and provides individualized 24-hour per day care for infants and toddlers suffering from drug addiction, abuse, neglect, or other serious health issues.
-Referrals are made to Nazareth Home by the Indiana Department of Child Services, Lake County division.
+Nazareth Home, a group home set in a quiet residential neighborhood, is truly a home and provides individualized 24-hour per day care for infants and toddlers in foster care suffering from drug addiction, abuse, neglect, or other serious health issues.
+Referrals are made to Nazareth Home by the Indiana Department of Child Services.

 It is the mission of Nazareth Home, a ministry of The Poor Handmaids of Jesus Christ, to care for poor and powerless infants and children, those unable to speak for themselves, by providing them with a loving, caring and stable beginning.
 Nazareth Home is dedicated to meeting the physical, emotional, and spiritual needs of medically-compromised infants and children who are faced with extraordinary challenges in life.